Roof collapses on Lyndonville’s Pennysaver building

 LYNDONVILLE – The Pennysaver building, a dominant structure on Main Street for more than a century, could be gone in the next 24 to 48 hours after the roof collapsed on the building this morning.

-The Village Board met this afternoon and declared the building an emergency and a threat to the building.
+The Village Board met this afternoon and declared the building an emergency and a threat to the community.

 “It’s a bad situation in a bad spot,” said Mayor John Belson.